JuliaParallel/JUHPC/README.md

   - `JUHPC_ADIOS2_HOME`: Activates HPC setup for ADIOS2 and is used to set ADIOS2.jl preferences.

 > [!NOTE]
-> The automatically defined preferences suitable for typical HPC needs can be modified with a post install Julia script (see `JUHPC_POST_INSTALL_JL` in next section).
+> The automatically defined preferences suitable for typical HPC needs can be modified with a post install Julia script (see keyword argument `--postinstall` in next section).
 Also preferences for other packages could be added this way if needed.
 Of course, any of these preferences can later be overwritten by local preferences.

 ### 2. Call JUHPC